callummclu/dissertation/readme.md

 * `dissertation/` source and for your project dissertation
 * `presentation/` your presentation

-* Make sure you add a `.gitignore` or similar for your VCS for the tools you are using!
-* Add any appropriate continuous integration (e.g. Travis CI) in this directory.

 * Remove this `readme.md` file from any repository and replace it with something more appropriate!